La Belle and Fort St. Louis Excavations

 Following the excavation of La Belle, from 1999 to 2002, THC archeologists excavated Fort St. Louis, the settlement La Salle and his colonists established on Garcitas Creek in 1685.
 From some 150 original inhabitants, the group dwindled to about 40 by January 1687, when La Salle tried, along with 17 of the fort's able-bodied men, to hike to distant French forts in the Great Lakes region.
 About 20 people, including women and children, eked out an existence at the fort until it was attacked by Karankawa Indians in the winter of 1688–89.
 The Spanish visited the ravaged fort in 1689, and in 1722 a presidio was established directly over it.
 THC archeologists have made a number of exciting discoveries and unearthed tens of thousands of artifacts, including cannons, musket balls, gunflints, pottery, coins, and many other items used by the colonists.

-Artifacts from the excavations can currently be seen at the Bob Bullock Texas State History Museum in Austin and in seven museums in six Texas coastal counties that banded together to create the La Salle Odyssey—a series of exhibits that together tell the extraordinary story of La Salle's expedition and the THC excavations.
-With the conservation of the hull now complete, La Belle has embarked on a final voyage to the atrium of the Bob Bullock Texas State History Museum where the public will be able to watch the gradual installation of the hull from October 25, 2014 through May 2015.
-This will coincide with the opening of a new 5,000-square-foot temporary exhibit on the ship, the excavations, and conservation.
-Once the hull reconstruction is finished in May 2015, the installation of the museum’s new cutting edge La Belle exhibit will begin and the temporary exhibit will travel to select locations in the United States and France.
-The permanent exhibit of La Belle at the Bullock Museum will open in November 2015.
+Artifacts from the excavations can currently be seen at the Bullock Texas State History Museum in Austin and in seven museums in six Texas coastal counties that banded together to create the La Salle Odyssey—a series of exhibits that together tell the extraordinary story of La Salle's expedition and the THC excavations.
+With the conservation of the hull now complete, La Belle has embarked on a final voyage to its permanent location in the Bullock Museum's first-floor gallery, where the public can view an exhibition about the ship, the excavations, and conservation efforts.
+Shipwrecked, a 26-minute special-effects film that tells the story of the people on board the ship, shows daily in the museum's Texas Spirit Theater.

 Read more about the La Salle expedition in the Handbook of Texas Online.